Jason David Allen

 Biography

-Allen directs the graduate exercise physiology program and holds a secondary appointment in the Division of Cardiovascular Medicine and the Robert M. Berne Cardiovascular Research Center.
-He is a co-director of the Applied Metabolism & Physiology (AMP) Laboratory.
-He is a fellow and registered clinical exercise physiologist (RCEP) by the American College of Sports Medicine, and a registered vascular specialist by Cardiovascular Credentialing International.
-He is an active member of the Nitric Oxide Society and the American College of Sports Medicine.
+Professor Allen directs the exercise physiology graduate program in the Department of Kinesiology and holds a secondary appointment in the Division of Cardiovascular Medicine and the Robert M. Berne Cardiovascular Research Center.
+He is a co-director of the Exercise Physiology Laboratories (Exercise, Vascular & Biochemistry) in the Department of Kinesiology.
+He teaches graduate courses in Human Physiology and Human Circulatory Physiology, along with an undergraduate course in Clinical Exercise Physiology.
+He is a fellow and Registered Clinical Exercise Physiologist (RCEP) by the American College of Sports Medicine, and a Registered Vascular Specialist by Cardiovascular Credentialing International.

 Education